andy-guttridge/tribehub_drf/README.md

 ## Project goals

-This project provides a Django Rest Framework backend for the [TribeHub React web app](https://github.com/andy-guttridge/tribehub_react).
+This project provides a Django Rest Framework API for the [TribeHub React web app](https://github.com/andy-guttridge/tribehub_react).
 It has also been designed with a future native iOS app in mind.

 TribeHub is intended to be a virtual equivalent to the typical wall planner a family might put up in a kitchen or other communal area.
 The primary goals of the web app are to:
 1) Provide busy families with a single, central hub around which to plan and organise busy lives and schedules.
 This should include calendar/event scheduling functionality similar to a family wall planner, enabling events to be scheduled for one or multiple family members, and viewed by all the family.